AndriiSaveliev/appointment_mamager/README.md

 Billing is required: Google Vision API requires a billing account enabled.
 Sensitive keys such as .env or JSON key files should not be committed to GitHub.

+Project Status

+The Appointment Manager project is fully functional.
+It extracts appointment information accurately from images and allows users to review and edit data.

+Planned Feature: Integration with Google Calendar for automatic saving of appointments was intended but not implemented due to time constraints.
+The current system works fully without calendar integration and meets the core requirements of the project.

 License:

 MIT License